zoekirsh/ruby-enumerables-hashes-and-enumerables-sfo01-seng-ft-111620/README.md

 ## Use `reduce` to Create a Transformed `Hash`

 Let's put all our bands' members' names in order and print the original and sorted Hashes.
-But reduce behaves a little funnily in `Hash`es so lets memorize a tricky bit of syntax.
+But reduce behaves a little funnily in `Hash`es so let's memorize a tricky bit of syntax.

 ```ruby
 bands = {